nevanscott/happybaby/_src/extras.md

 section: extras
 ---

 Have you ever wanted to be in a movie?
 We’re looking for people with some time on their hands to help fill our scenes.
-We're looking for all ages and all races (one of our scenes takes place in a full movie theater).
+We're looking for all ages and all races.
 There are also the standard diner scenes, etc.

 For our most extensive, extra-heavy scene, we’re looking for young African-American and Latino males, preferably over 18, who can pass for 13-18.
 We are also looking for a few Caucasian males who can play in this age range.